ChilliConnect/Samples/UnitySamples/FBLeaderboard/Docs/FBLeaderboardTutorial.md

 #### Existing accounts

-It may be the case (post re-install or on a different device for example) that the player can login to ChilliConnect with a FB token and already have an account.
+It may be the case (post re-install or on a different device for example) that the player logs in to ChilliConnect with a FB token and already has an account.
 The player may have even made progress in the game forgetting that they had an existing account.
 Different games handle this in different ways but the most common solution is to determine whether the local anonymous account or the FB linked account has more progress and use that data.

 ## Leaderboard

 Compared with the login flow the actual leaderboard aspect of the demo is incredibly straightforward.
-The source for this section is found in 'LeaderboardSystem.cs' and comprises two main parts: posting scores and retrieve scores.
+The source for this section is found in 'LeaderboardSystem.cs' and comprises two main parts: posting scores and retrieving scores.

 ### Submitting scores to leaderboard